 Fair territory is that part of the playing field within, and including, the first and third base foul lines from home plate to the bottom of the playing field fence and perpendicularly upwards.
-(NOTE: Any batted ball first hitting any portion of the strike mat then settling in fair territory is a fair ball.)
+(NOTE: Any batted ball first hitting any portion of the strike mat then settling in fair territory is a fair ball.
+Fair territory includes the strike mat.)